shenxiaocam/Deep-network-embedding-for-graph-representation-learning-in-signed-networks/README.md

 **Input**:

-Load “.mat” file and get an input matrix “Gwl_ud”: the signed adjacency matrix of a network.
+Load ".mat" file and get an input matrix **Gwl_ud**, i.e., the signed adjacency matrix of a network.

 **Hyperparameters**:
 1) beta: ratio of penalty on reconstruction errors of observed connections over that of unobserved connections